Mchanech/gigaspaces-wiki-jekyll/xap97net/the-space-counters.markdown

 {% highlight csharp %}
 GetCounterTask task = new GetCounterTask ("1");
-//Execute the task on all the primary nodes with in the cluster int result = spaceProxy.Execute(task,0);
+//Execute the task on all the primary nodes within the cluster int result = spaceProxy.Execute(task,0);
 {% endhighlight %}

 # Pre-Loading

 When pre-loading the space via the [External Data Source initial-load](./space-persistency-initial-load.html) you may need to construct Counters data.
-The `initialLoad` method allows you to implement the logic to generate the counter data and load it into the space after the actual data been loaded from the external data source (database).
+The `initialLoad` method allows you to implement the logic to generate the counter data and load it into the space after the actual data have been loaded from the external data source (database).

 # Example